dexter-morgan/ethical-hacking/README.md

 15) Info Gathering    : Code for for path discovery on a particular domain.
 Wordlists should be made available.
 You can tweak the code a bit and use it for discovering subdomains for a site.

 16) Crawler           : Code to recursively discover all links on a website.

+17) Brute Force       : Code to guess login info (password) of a website's admin user.